 - Special cases: potentially hazardous materials require separate assessment and treatment.
 This is carried out in accordance with the applicable rules and only by trained personnel.

-Clean separation processes—often enabled by concrete demolition shear and hydraulic wedge splitter in conjunction with suitable logistics—simplify material flow management and improve the project’s environmental balance.
+Clean separation processes – often enabled by concrete demolition shear and hydraulic wedge splitter in conjunction with suitable logistics – simplify material flow management and improve the project’s environmental balance.
+Quality criteria such as purity, moisture, and grain size distribution should be defined in advance to ensure that recovery pathways remain open.

 Areas of application and typical project contexts